Whim Syndrome (WHIM)

 Overview of Whim Syndrome

-Whim syndrome (WHIM) is a rare primary immunodeficiency disorder that affects the normal functioning of the immune system.
-It is characterized by a combination of manifestations including recurrent bacterial infections, low levels of neutrophils, and the presence of warts.
-Whim syndrome is exceptionally uncommon, with an estimated occurrence rate of approximately 0.2 cases per million live births.
+WHIM syndrome is a rare form of primary immunodeficiency disorder where an individual suffers from aberrant features in the normal working of his/her immune system.
+WHIM syndrome is a type of primary immunodeficiency syndrome characterized by a distinctive combination of features - recurrent warts, bacterial infections, and neutropenia.
+Whim syndrome is the most unusual form of syndromes, with cases identified being around 0.2 per million live births.

 Pathogenesis of Whim Syndrome